László Nemes

-László Nemes (born Nemes Jeles László; [ˈnɛmɛʃ ˈjɛlɛʃ ˈlaːsloː]; 18 February 1977) is a Hungarian film director and screenwriter.
-His 2015 debut feature film, Son of Saul, was screened in the main competition at the 2015 Cannes Film Festival, where it won the Grand Prix.
-He is the first Hungarian director whose film has won a Golden Globe for Best Foreign Language Film.
-Son of Saul is the second Hungarian film to win the Academy Award for Best Foreign Language Film.
-In 2016, Nemes was a member of the main competition jury of the 2016 Cannes Film Festival.
+László Nemes (born Nemes Jeles László; [ˈnɛmɛʃ ˈjɛlɛʃ ˈlaːsloː]; 18 February 1977) is a Hungarian filmmaker.
+His films usually explore Jewish social and political resistance in 20th century Hungary, featuring long takes and non-professional actors.

+He is most known for his debut feature film Son of Saul (2015), which won the Grand Prix at the 2015 Cannes Film Festival, the Golden Globe for Best Foreign Language Film and Hungary's second Academy Award for Best Foreign Language Film.
+His following films, Sunset (2018) and Orphan (2025), were nominated for the Golden Lion at the Venice Film Festival.

 Early life

-Nemes was born in Budapest as the son of a Jewish mother and the Hungarian film and theatre director András Jeles.
+Nemes was born in Budapest as the son of a Jewish mother and the Hungarian film and theater director András Jeles.
 He moved to Paris at the age of 12.
 Nemes became interested in filmmaking at an early age and began filming amateur horror films in the basement of his Paris home.
 After studying History, International Relations and Screenwriting, he started working as an assistant director in France and Hungary on short and feature films.
 For two years, he worked as Béla Tarr's assistant during the filming of The Man from London.

 Career

-After directing his first 35-mm short film, With a Little Patience, in September 2006, he moved to New York to study film directing at New York University's Tisch School of the Arts.
+After directing his first 35mm short film, With a Little Patience, in September 2006, he moved to New York to study film directing at New York University's Tisch School of the Arts.
 Beginning in September 2011, he spent five months in Sciences Po Paris as part of a scholarship program arranged by the Cinéfondation, where he and Clara Royer developed the script for Son of Saul.

-In 2012, they continued intensive work on the screenplay for seven months at the Jerusalem International Film Lab rubbing shoulders with emerging directors such as Boo Junfeng and :fr:Morgan Simon.

-He developed his project Sunset through the TorinoFilmLab Script&Pitch programme in 2012 and the Framework programme in 2015.
+In 2012, they continued intensive work on the screenplay for seven months at the Jerusalem International Film Lab rubbing shoulders with emerging directors such as Boo Junfeng and Morgan Simon.
+He developed his first project, which would eventually be Sunset, through the TorinoFilmLab Script&Pitch programme in 2012 and the Framework programme in 2015.